Mireiaandueza/Spatial_Analysis/README.md

 ## Package versions

-For this analysis R version xx was used.
+For this analysis R version 4.3.3 and 4.3.2 were used.

 ## Data availability

 Data used for this project were generated in the Epithelial Carcinogenesis group at the CNIO.
-These were Visium 10X Genomics Spatial Transcriptomics data generated with panccreatic samples of a GEMM.
+These were Visium 10X Genomics Spatial Transcriptomics data generated with pancreatic samples of a GEMM.
 Data is not publicly available in this repository.

 ## Scripts

-1. Quality control
+### 1. Quality control

 For quality control of the files FASTQC tool was used with the following command: